Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Data Preparation

-We pre-process the Old Nepali dataset using line-level segmentation with Kraken's \citep{kiessling:hal-04936936} polygon-based segmentation method to detect and isolate individual text lines in the manuscript images.
-Each detected line is then cropped and used as an independent training sample, enabling the model to focus only on predictions.
+We preprocess the Old Nepali dataset using line-level segmentation with Kraken's \citep{kiessling:hal-04936936} polygon-based segmentation method to detect and isolate individual text lines in the manuscript images.
+Each detected line is then cropped and used as an independent training sample, allowing the model to focus solely on text recognition.
 From a total of 155 manuscripts, we extracted 3,100 lines.
-The longest sequence contains 162 characters, and the shortest sentence consists of only 1.
+The longest sequence contains 162 characters, and the shortest line consists of only 1 character.
 The standard deviation of line lengths is 27.65 characters, indicating high variation.
-The images are typically very wide and short, with an average size of $1593 \times 133$ pixels (width$\times$height).
-Detailed statistics are provided in Appendix~\ref{a:data_stats}.
+The images are typically very wide and short, with an average size of $1593 \times 133$ pixels (width $\times$ height).
+An example of a cropped line image after preprocessing is shown in Figure~\ref{fig:preprocess_line_sample}, and detailed statistics are provided in Appendix~\ref{a:data_stats}.

-\subsection{Three-Stage Training Dataset Preparation}
+\subsection{Three-stage training dataset preparation}

-Our training pipeline has three stages that adapt the model to Old Nepali manuscripts (see Appendix~\ref{a:training_pipeline}).
+Our training pipeline comprises three stages that adapt the model to Old Nepali manuscripts (see Appendix~\ref{a:training_pipeline}).
 This setup is important for two reasons: (1) the limited availability of labeled handwritten Devanagari data and (2) the need for a model that understands Devanagari script and its visual and stylistic variations.
 In the \textbf{first stage}, the model is trained on a large synthetic dataset to learn general Devanagari patterns.
 The \textbf{second stage} uses a printed Devanagari dataset to bridge the gap between synthetic and real data.
 Finally, in the \textbf{third stage}, the model is fine-tuned on the Old Nepali manuscript dataset.
+Here, the first and second stages function as pretraining to enable the model to learn general context and visual patterns, and the third stage performs final fine-tuning on the manuscript data.

+\paragraph{First stage} We train on a synthetic dataset constructed using text extracted from historical Nepali textbooks available through the Internet Archive \cite{internetarchive}.
+The books from which the text corpus is extracted are listed in Table~\ref{tab:oldNepaliSynth_books}, in Appendix~\ref{a:fonts_and_noise}.
+These texts are rendered as line-level grayscale images using the Python Imaging Library (PIL), with a variety of Devanagari fonts.
+We generate 105,000 images and simulate script-level degradation by applying several noise and distortion effects.
+Specifically, we use a total of 11 fonts and 10 types of noise and distortion effects (e.g., geometric distortions, blurring, contrast or brightness variations), and the choice of font type and augmentation method for each image is randomized.
+A detailed overview is provided in Table~\ref{tab:fonts} and Table~\ref{tab:noise_synth} in Appendix~\ref{a:fonts_and_noise}.